hoodiecrow/ConsTcl/README.md

 1. string input (StringInputPort)
 1. string output (StringOutputPort)

-and there is also the `` Port `` type, which isn't used other than as a base class.
+and there is also the `` Port `` kind, which isn't used other than as a base class.

 #### Port class